awesomephant/united-generations-website/research/abstract.md

 ---
 layout: chapter
 title: Abstract
-introduction: In the near future, a significant part of the population is older.
-  Redundant urban land is now fertile.
-Mobility is electric or human-powered.
 date: 2021-01-01T17:40:02.690Z
 order: 1
----
-In the near future, a significant part of the population is older.
+introduction: In the near future, a significant part of the population is older.
   Redundant urban land is now fertile.
 Mobility is electric or human-powered.
-Co-living, re-use lifestyles, and adaptation of the existing are the norm.
   And we humans, finally learned that together we are stronger, nature is sacred, technology is our ally, and life is slow.
+---
 I propose to go back to the Arcadian archetype where community, sustainability, and simplicity are the assets for a prosperous living.
 As a test, I have analysed the Golden Lane Estate in London, a post-war example of an urban microcosm designed to advocate the modernist principles of wellbeing and social living.

 Using findings from my book “How to take care of the old” and from site-specific research, a tripartite strategy envisions how the Golden Lane Estate could transform.
 By intersecting the Arcadian landscape into the modernist geometries, I designed a domestic and public scheme where the residents and the community are engaged through activities and events that combine social, economic, and cultural values contributing to the wellness and the reconnection of old and new generations.